cardboard-iguana/cardboard-iguana.com/log/2022-03-27-itprotv-comptia-security-plus.md

 ### Geolocation, Geofencing, and Push Notifications

-ExamCram notes that geofencing is a tactic that can be used to prevent time theft.
+Exam Cram notes that geofencing is a tactic that can be used to prevent time theft.
 Sufficiently fine-grained geofencing can actually be used to clock people in and out.

 ### Storage Segmentation and Containerization